 - Key Stage 5 = Year 12, 13 and 14

-All lower school pupils attend a weekly swimming lesson at Calverton Leisure Centre.
+Most lower school pupils attend a weekly swimming lesson at Calverton Leisure Centre.
 There are also a number of pupils across school who access hydrotherapy sessions where appropriate.
 Students have access to (depending on their need) speech and language, music therapy, drama therapy and hydro therapy.
-There are also health professionals on site: school nurse, occupational therapy and physiotherapy.
+We work closely with a number of health professionals including school nurse, occupational therapy, physiotherapy, orthotic specialists and paediatricians.

 Homework is set as and when appropriate and is accessible for pupils.

 Reading is taught through a synthetic phonics approach following the 'Letters and Sounds' publication from the DfE.
 A range of other reading schemes and strategies are used to enhance the teaching of reading depending upon the needs of the individual child.
 The main reading scheme used across the school is the Oxford Reading Tree.
-We also use 'Read Write Inc' to support the progress of phonics.
+We also use ‘Switch On’ to support the development of reading and writing.

 We have a focus on reading within the school, and each child has a reading record and a reading book to enjoy and share with parents/carers at home.
 Reading is sent home at least once a week.

 If you require any further information on phonics and how reading is taught, please contact the English coordinator.